 Max Planck Society

-More than 21,800 people are employed at 80 MPG Institutes.
-The MPG headquarters are located in Munich.
+More than 21,400 people are employed at the MPG.
+The MPG headquarters is located in Munich.

-The MPG research institutes conduct basic research in the interest of the public.
+Max Planck Institutes conduct basic research in the interest of the public.
 The fields of research are natural sciences, life sciences, social sciences and the humanities.
-Some institutes also perform services for university research, providing equipment and facilities to scientists, such as telescopes, largescale equipment, specialised libraries and documentary resources.
+Some institutes also perform services for university research, providing equipment and facilities to researchers, such as telescopes, large-scale equipment, specialised libraries and documentary resources.

-Max Planck Institutes frequently rely on the formation of international networks in order to create the critical mass for specific research topics.
-More than 6,000 foreign visiting and junior researchers at Max Planck Institutes as well as more than 2,000 ongoing international research projects with almost 6,000 partners in over 100 countries around the world are testimony to the fact that scientists at the MPG are sought after and appreciated as esteemed research partners worldwide.
+Max Planck Institutes frequently build international networks to create the critical mass for specific research topics.
+The fact that MPG researchers are highly sought-after and appreciated as esteemed research partners worldwide is evidenced by more than 6,900 foreign visiting and junior researchers at Max Planck Institutes and over 2,000 ongoing international research projects with more than 5,000 partners in over 120 countries around the world in 2012.

-As a partner in research, the MPG works collaboratively with numerous institutes abroad, partner groups and multinational research facilities.
+As a research partner, the MPG collaborates with numerous institutes and multinational research facilities outside Germany.

-The Max Planck Society is primarily financed out of public funds from the Federal Government and the states (Länder).
-The MPG has been allocated just under 1.46 billion euros for 2012.
+The MPG is primarily financed out of public funds from the Federal Government and the states (“Länder”).
+The MPG has been allocated just under 1.53 billion euros for 2013.
 It also receives third-party project funding from public and private bodies as well as the European Union.